 Star forming galaxies, also known as H II galaxies or starburst galaxies, feature strong emission lines due to newly formed massive stars.
 The emission line diagnostic diagram displaying [O III] λ5007/ Hβ vs. [N II] λ6584/ Hα, the BPT diagram (Baldwin et al. 1981), has been remarkably successful in empirically dividing extreme star forming galaxies from their extreme AGN counterparts.
 Later work added theoretical upper (Kewley et al. 2001) and lower limits for identifying star forming galaxies, along with a line dividing AGN from LINERS (Kauffman et al. 2003), to the BPT diagram.

-As mentioned above, along the extreme “wings” of the BPT diagram, AGN and star-forming galaxies are easily distinguished from one another.
+As mentioned above, along the extreme “wings” of the BPT diagram, AGN and star forming galaxies are easily distinguished from one another.
 However, while starlight is very often the predominate source of excitation in star forming galaxies, several additional excitation mechanisms can provide an additional contribution to the production of emission lines.
 Galaxy mergers commonly trigger the enhanced star formation rate (SFR) in starburst galaxies along the far left wing of the BPT diagram.
 Strong shocks inevitably excite the gas in such galaxies adding an additional source of emission lines.

 Similarly, at lower ionization classifying galaxies as star forming or AGN becomes difficult.
 For these galaxies, excitation and ionization of gaseous clouds could likely be the result of starlight, non-thermal sources, or a combination of the two.
 Historically, the presence of a radiation field hard enough to generate photons higher than 50 eV signifies excitation from an AGN.
 However, modern stellar radiation fields that incorporate Wolf-Rayet (WR) stars produce a significant number of EUV photons capable of ionizing heavy elements through many states.